Home | Contact Us | Events | IBSMA.com | News & Media | Publications | SAM Summit

 Stimulating panel discussions with industry leading companies, and more

-Who should attend Compliance Manager Summit 2014 is for software company license compliance professionals in the U.S., Europe and globally.
+Compliance Manager Summit 2015 is for software company license compliance professionals in the U.S., Europe and globally.

 License compliance program managers and staff